mechanical-ink/indiecaster-website/README.md

 # indiecastor
-A Hugo template for indie podcasters
+An Astro template for indie podcasters